1.

 7. Bin Lee,

-and Measurement of the Fabric Surface Apparent Temperature in a
+Prediction and Measurement of the Fabric Surface Apparent

 8. J.D.
 Hardy and E.F.
 DuBois, Proc.
 Nat Acad.
 Sci.,